LuckyPray/DexKit/README.md

 ### Method 1: Direct introduction (recommended)

-However, this approach introduces an extra so file.
-If you don't want to introduce an extra so file, you can use the second/third method.
+However, this approach will import an extra `so` file.
+If you don't want to import an extra `so` file, please use the second/third method.

-${project}/build.gradle:
+`build.gradle`:
 ```groovy
 allprojects {
     repositories {